Mike Wells (basketball)

-Mike Wells is an American basketball coach who is the head coach of the Adelaide 36ers of the Australian National Basketball League (NBL).
-He was involved in the NBA system as an assistant coach from 1995 to 2024 with the Houston Rockets, Los Angeles Lakers, San Antonio Spurs, Washington Wizards, Utah Jazz and Charlotte Hornets.
+Mike Wells is an American professional basketball coach who is an assistant coach for the Ohio State Buckeyes of the Big Ten Conference.
+He was involved in the National Basketball Association (NBA) system as an assistant coach from 1994 to 2024 with the Houston Rockets, Los Angeles Lakers, San Antonio Spurs, Washington Wizards, Utah Jazz and Charlotte Hornets.
+Wells was the head coach for the Adelaide 36ers of the Australian National Basketball League (NBL) from 2024 to 2026.

+Early life

+Wells was raised in Mount Vernon, Ohio, and attended Mount Vernon High School.

 College career

 Wells played two seasons of college basketball for Mount Vernon Nazarene University, graduating in 1993.
+During that time, he earned a degree in sports management.
+His basketball coach, Scott Flemming, encouraged Wells to pursue a career in coaching.